 Accredited Course Activities

 Every boy takes a daily swimming lesson, five days a week.
 We teach both the Canadian Red Cross Swim Kids program and the Lifesaving Society Bronze program.
-This summer, we hope to offer the new Red Cross Instructor certification to eligible 15 year olds.
+For the oldest boys, we offer both Red Cross Water Safety Instructor and LSSC Lifesaving Instructor courses.

 Boys attending camp for two-weeks have the opportunity to sail, although formal registration in a Canadian Yachting Association CANSail course is available only to four-week campers.
 For one week, two hours per day, a four-week camper may take a CANSail course, starting with CANSail Level 1.
 Keen sailors working on higher levels take up to three weeks of sailing lessons.
-Ponacka’s fleet includes Picos, Laser 1’s, Laser 2’s, a Hobicat and Vago.
+Ponacka’s fleet includes Picos, Laser 1’s and 2’s, a Hobie Cat, Feva and Vago.

-Boys in the Rover section or older (ages 10 and up) may sign up for the Ponacka Basketball Association (PBA).
-These boys play most of their games at 7:30 a.m., with some games played on Sundays.
+Boys age 10+ may sign up for the Ponacka Basketball Association (PBA).
+Most of games start at 7:30 a.m., with some games played on Sundays.
 Playoffs are held at the end of the month, and there are awards for MVP, Best Rebounder, Best Defender, and more.
-Each month’s champions get their names engraved on the PBA plaque that hangs in the Dining Hall.
+Each month’s champions have their names engraved on the PBA plaque that hangs in the Dining Hall.

 All campers can sign up for single-knockout elimination tournament.
 Campers compete either in the Junior or Senior division.
-The two winners each month get their name engraved on The Munnfellow Cup.
+The two winners each month have their name engraved on The Munnfellow Cup.